athenadai27/HSS/README.md

 HSS Game Prot

 Overall Plan:
-Student has a list of 5 stats and alist of x Goals (will change over time as goals are met or not met).
+Student has a list of 5 stats and a list of x Goals (will change over time as goals are met or not met).
 One will complete tasks that increase certain stats, to better complete certain goals.

 Student Class:
 - Has a list of 5 stats that can be increased or decreased